Terrax: Resurrection

-While he was killed by the Phoenix Force, Tyros was eventually resurrected at some point and was found by Drax the Destroyer when the latter crash landed on an unnamed planet.
-The events that led to his resurrection are unknown even for Tyros, but he suspects that the Phoenix's energy that killed him also might have restored him back to life.
-He later acquired a Phoenix Egg, under unknown circumstances, and stored it on his warship.
-Thane eventually learned about this, and deceived his allies (the Champion, Starfox and Nebula) into helping him invade Terrax's warship to steal the egg.
+Terrax was resurrected at some point and is found by Drax the Destroyer when Drax crash-lands on an unnamed planet.
+The events that led to his resurrection are unknown even for Terrax, but he suspects that the Phoenix's energy that killed him also might have restored him back to life.
+He later acquires a Phoenix Egg, under unknown circumstances, and stores it on his warship.
+Thane deceives the Champion, Starfox, and Nebula into helping him invade Terrax's warship to steal the egg.

-Terrax later lands in San Francisco, California, where he battles the Superior Spider-Man.
-During the battle, Terrax nearly kills Superior Spider-Man, until the Night Shift shows up and drops a device which Spider-Man uses to absorb some of his cosmic powers.
-Despite being slightly depowered, Terrax still proves to be a match for Spider-Man but is eventually defeated.

 Powers and abilities

 Tyros is an alien with a genetic mutation that gives him the limited psionic ability to manipulate rock and earth molecules.
 After being transformed by Galactus's Power Cosmic, he can perform near-limitless feats, such as moving asteroids, meteors, and even whole planets from space at high speeds, affect tectonic plates to cause earthquakes and create chasms, or levitate large landmasses miles into the air.
 Like all Heralds, Terrax has immense strength, stamina, durability, speed, agility, reflexes, and lifespan, as well as hypersonic flight, energy control, and sustained metabolism.
 He wielded a cosmic axe, which had several powers of its own.